samreenraza61/HackBio-Internship/Report_stage3.md

 ### Introduction

 This phase involves the use of machine learning and cheminformatics libraries to analyze bioactivity data for the target "Histone Deacetylase 4" (HDAC4), a known therapeutic target for cancer and other diseases.

 ---
+## Methods

+### Imports from Libraries

+The following libraries were utilized:

+- **chembl-webresource-client**: This library was used to obtain bioactivity information from the ChEMBL database.
+- **RDKit**: A cheminformatics toolkit, specifically used for the creation and management of molecular descriptors.
+- **Mordred**: A molecular descriptor generation tool that computes various molecular features.

+---

+### Target Search

+The script searches for and retrieves bioactivity data for "Histone Deacetylase 4" using the `chembl-webresource-client` library.
+This allows for fetching relevant bioactivity information, essential for building the dataset.

+---

+### Descriptor Calculation

+The script computes molecular descriptors for each compound using **RDKit** and **Mordred**.
+These descriptors represent various molecular features and will likely be used as input features for machine learning models.

+---

+### Bioactivity Data Retrieval

+After determining the target (HDAC4), the script retrieves bioactivity data.
+This data will be used to build a dataset that connects molecular descriptors (features) to bioactivity outcomes (target).

+---

+### Preprocessing and Model Development

+The script contains code to prepare molecular data for machine learning models.
+This involves several preprocessing techniques, including molecular descriptor calculation and data cleaning, ensuring the dataset is ready for training.

+---

+### Machine Learning Phases

+The machine learning workflow consists of two primary stages:

+- **Training**: A portion of the dataset is used to train models that leverage molecular descriptors to predict bioactivity.
+- **Testing**: The remaining dataset is used to evaluate the performance of the trained models, ensuring they generalize well to unseen data.

+---